 - You can manage club and district data in Club & District Administration.
 You may be asked to sign in again if more than four hours have passed since you first signed in.

 - Click on Location/Language at the top of any page.
 Choose your language from the selections in the right column.
-Indicate your location on the map or sign in to use your club or personal address.

 Finding a club/Joining Rotary